PurpleGuitar/python-kickstart-project/readme.md

 -   Run and debug `main.py` with and without tracing.
 -   Discover, run, and debug your unit tests in the "Testing" view.
--   You can still use `make` commands with VSCode; for example to create or update the virtual environment, run `make .venv`.
+-   To create or update the virtual environment for VSCode, use `make .venv`.

 # Troubleshooting

+Sometimes VSCode doesn't start correctly the first time when clicking the "Start Debugging" action from the "Run and Debug" panel.
+Wait for it to time out, then try the action again.

 If VSCode doesn't seem to be picking up your modules, you may need to use the command "Python: select interpreter" to select the one in the